chriswininger/ai-document-query-system/spring-ai-demo-web-client/README.md

-Spring AI Demo Web Client
+AI Document Query System - Web Client
 ===========================

-This provides the frontend for the Spring AI Demo.
+This provides the frontend for the AI Document Query System.
 It is a simple React application.

 ## running